sit-2021-int214/005-Disney-Hotstar/README.md

 2. Find average runtime of movie
 3. Name a movie that is directed by Anthony Russo and Joe Russo
 4. Find total, max, min, average of metascore.
-5. Find total, max, min, average of imdb_score.
+5. Find total, max, min, average of imdb_vote.
-6. Find total, max, min, average of metascore.
+6. Find total, max, min, average of imdb_rating.
-7. List a movie that is rated at PG-13.
+7. List a film that is rated at PG-13.
-8. List a movie that has runtime greather than 100 minutes.
+8. List a film that has runtime greather than 140 minutes.

 ## 2. Data Cleaning